How to Make Homemade Hard Cider!

 There is so much satisfaction that comes from making something truly from scratch.
 Cider may seem like a complicated process but with all the right equipment, the steps are pretty straight forward and become second nature pretty quickly.

-At MOD, we recently released a Cider Starter Kit that provides you with the tools and guidance to create delicious hard cider at home.
+At MOD, we recently released our DIY Cider Kit that provides you with the tools and guidance to create delicious hard cider at home.

-You can purchase the MOD Cider Starter Kit through our website but we thought we would answer a few common questions right here!
+You can purchase the Cider Kit through our website but we thought we would answer a few common questions right here!

 The first thing most people want to know is what do you need to get started?